Initialization using Update Approximation is a Silver Bullet for Extremely Efficient Low-Rank Fine-Tuning: Experiments

 \subsection{Arithmetic Reasoning}

-\textbf{Details.} We fine-tune Mistral-7B \citep{mistral7b} and Gemma-2 9B \citep{gemma2} on 50K samples from the MetaMathQA \citep{metamathqa} dataset and evaluate them on the GSM8K \citep{gsm8k} and MATH \citep{math} benchmarks.
-Evaluation focuses solely on the final numeric answer.
+We fine-tune Mistral-7B \citep{mistral7b} and Gemma-2 9B \citep{gemma2} on 50K samples from MetaMathQA \citep{metamathqa} and evaluate on GSM8K \citep{gsm8k} and MATH \citep{math}.
 We apply LoRA modules to the key, value, query, attention output, and all fully connected weight matrices, training with ranks $r = \{32, 64, 96\}$.
-Detailed hyperparameter settings are provided in Appendix \ref{app:exps}.

-\textbf{Results.} We present the results for both models in Table \ref{tab:arithmetic}.
-LoRA-SB significantly outperforms LoRA-XS across all parameter settings.
-Notably, LoRA-SB surpasses the performance of LoRA ($r=32$) while using \textbf{40x} fewer trainable parameters for Mistral-7B and \textbf{90x} fewer for Gemma-2 9B at ranks $r=96$ and $r=64$, respectively.
+We present results in Table \ref{tab:arithmetic}.
+LoRA-SB significantly outperforms LoRA-XS across all settings.
+LoRA-SB outperforms LoRA-based methods ($r=32$) while using \textbf{40x} fewer trainable parameters for Mistral-7B and \textbf{90x} fewer for Gemma-2 9B at ranks $r=96$ and $r=64$, respectively.
 We present training loss curves comparing LoRA-SB and LoRA-XS in Figure \ref{fig:loss-arithmetic}.
 Thanks to superior initialization, LoRA-SB starts with a lower initial loss compared to LoRA-XS.
-Additionally, due to optimal gradient approximation, LoRA-SB maintains a consistently better loss curve throughout training and converges to a superior final value.
+Further, due to optimal gradient approximation, LoRA-SB maintains a consistently better loss throughout and converges to a superior final value.